arthurbpf/jobsity-challenge/README.md

 </div>

 # React Challenge
-The app is hosted on heroku, you can find it by clicking [here](https://jobsity-frontend-challenge.herokuapp.com/)
+The app is hosted on Vercel, you can find it by clicking [here](https://jobsity-challenge-self.vercel.app/)

 ## How to deploy